Twin Rivers Unified School District

 Twin Rivers Unified School District is a school district in McClellan, California, United States.
 The district office is located at 5115 Dudley Boulevard, McClellan, California.

-Twin Rivers operates the cleanest school bus fleet in the country, with 25 battery electric buses and ten more on order.
-It also has 35 buses that run on compressed natural gas and 60 on renewable diesel.
+Twin Rivers operates a fleet of 25 battery electric buses, with an additional ten on order.
+It also operates 35 buses powered by compressed natural gas and 60 powered by renewable diesel.

 History

 The district was created as a result of the November 2007 approval of Measure B, a proposal to merge the four North Sacramento area school districts: the North Sacramento School District, the Del Paso Heights School District, the Rio Linda Union School District, and the Grant Joint Union High School District.
 Originally referred to as New North Area Unified School District after Measure B passed, the name Twin Rivers was selected from among 300 submitted by community members during a three-week naming contest.

+2026 teachers' strike

+After a year of negotiations between Twin Rivers and the Twin Rivers United Educators, on March 5, 2026, approximately 1,500 teachers went on strike.
+The union argued that wages were too low compared to other nearby districts, medical coverage was not enough, classrooms were not receiving enough funding, and classes were too large.